cluelessog/ARMProject/README.md

 LCD driver code for ARM Cortex-M4 based Boards.

 # Introduction
-The Boards used for this project are STM32F407 and FRDM-k64F and the LCDs used are JHD162a 16x2 and NOKIA 5110 84x48 dot matrix.
+The Boards used for this project are STM32F407 and FRDM-k64F and the LCDs tried are JHD162a 16x2 and NOKIA 5110 84x48 dot matrix.
 The LCDs are equipped with their own LCD drivers and the boards don't have any onboard LCD driver.

 # Hardware and Software used